PyLore/WordCheck-By-Lore/README.md

 ![Screenshot](screenshot.png)

-### Written in the same format as https://github.com/PyLore/MC-Name-Checker-By-Lore
+### Project written in the same format as https://github.com/PyLore/MC-Name-Checker-By-Lore

 ## ℹ️Features:
 * Downloads a list of proxies